Pink Line (Delhi Metro)

-The Pink Line (Line 7) is a metro rail line of the Delhi Metro, a rapid transit system in Delhi, India.
-It consists of 38 metro stations from Majlis Park to Shiv Vihar, both in North Delhi.

-At 59.24 km, the Pink Line is the longest individual line in the Delhi Metro and in India, exceeding the length of the operational Blue Line (excluding its branch line).
-It is mostly elevated and covers Delhi in a Circle.
-The Pink Line is also known as the Ring Road Line, as the line passes mostly alongside the Ring Road in Delhi.
+The Pink Line (Line 7) or Pink Circular Line is a line of the Delhi Metro, a rapid transit system in Delhi, India.
+It consists of 46 stations out of which 43 stations are on the main line (Circular line) and 3 stations on the branch line with Maujpur - Babarpur as the common interchange station for both the lines.
+Spanning a total length of 73.49 km, It is Delhi Metro's — and India's — longest metro line.
+The Pink Line is India's first operational ring metro.
+It is also informally known as the Ring Road Line, as it mostly passes alongside the city's Inner Ring Road.

-The Pink Line has interchanges with most of the operational lines of the network, such as the Red Line at Netaji Subhash Place & Welcome, Yellow Line at Azadpur & Dilli Haat - INA, Green Line at Punjabi Bagh West, Blue Line at Rajouri Garden, Mayur Vihar Phase-I, Anand Vihar & Karkarduma, Dhaula Kuan of Airport Express (Orange Line) at Durgabai Deshmukh South Campus, Violet Line at Lajpat Nagar, as well as with Hazrat Nizamuddin and Anand Vihar Terminal (Indian Railways / Namo Bharat) and the ISBTs at Anand Vihar and Sarai Kale Khan.
+The Pink Line has interchanges with most of the operational lines of the network, such as the Red Line at Netaji Subhash Place & Welcome, Yellow Line at Azadpur & Dilli Haat - INA, Green Line at Punjabi Bagh West, Blue Line at Rajouri Garden, Mayur Vihar Phase-I, Anand Vihar & Karkarduma, Dhaula Kuan of Airport Express (Orange Line) at Durgabai Deshmukh South Campus, Violet Line at Lajpat Nagar, and Magenta Line at Majlis Park.
+It also has connections with Hazrat Nizamuddin and Anand Vihar Terminal railway stations, Sarai Kale Khan and Anand Vihar Namo Bharat (RRTS) stations, and the ISBTs at Sarai Kale Khan and Anand Vihar.

-The Pink Line has the highest point of the Delhi Metro at Dhaula Kuan with a height of 23.6 m, passing over the Dhaula Kuan grade separator flyovers and the Airport Express Line.
-It also possesses the country's smallest metro station, Ashram, with a size of just 151.6 m against the usual 265 m.
-The usual platform length for a six-coach train on this route is 140 m but it has been reduced to 135 m in the Ashram station.
+The Pink Line has the second highest point above ground on the Delhi Metro at Dhaula Kuan with a height of 23.6 m, passing over the Dhaula Kuan grade separator flyovers and the Airport Express Line.
+It possesses the country's smallest metro station, Ashram, with a size of just 151.6 m against the usual 265 m.
+The usual platform length for a six-coach train on this route is 140 m but it has been reduced to 135 m in Ashram station.

-As of September 2025, main services run between Majlis Park and Maujpur-Babarpur.
-The further route towards Shiv Vihar acts as a feeder line with separate services, for which passengers have to change platforms.
-This is because the line will be extended from Maujpur - Babarpur to Majlis Park via areas in North Delhi, effectively creating a circular metro which would be one of the world's longest circular railway lines.
-Once it happens, trains will run in anti-clockwise and clockwise directions in the main loop.
-Construction is complete, although full service trials on the whole circular route are being done since August 2025.